James Holland (New Hampshire politician)

 James F. Holland (September 24, 1938 - June 10, 2020) was an American politician.

-Holland was born in Nashua, New Hampshire and graduated from Nashua High School.
-He served in the United States Army during the Vietnam War.
-Holland served on the Nashua Police Force.
-Holland served on the Nashua City Council.
-Holland served in the New Hampshire House of Representatives in 1975 and 1976 and was a Republican.
-Holland died in Nashua, New Hampshire.
+Holland was born in Nashua, New Hampshire, where he graduated from Nashua High School.
+He served in the United States Army during the Vietnam War and later worked on the Nashua Police Force.
+Holland went on to serve on the Nashua City Council before being elected to the New Hampshire House of Representatives, where he served from 1975 to 1976 as a Republican.
+He died in Nashua, New Hampshire.